-The reconstruction of the so-called "attenuated FFC" (AFFC) is pursued by evaluating the attenuation attitude of dams in "unsupervised" conditions, corresponding to assuming initial volume at the maximum allowed level without surface spillways activation, and assuming no management of the gates possibly obstructing the spillway crests.
-The gates are always considered fully opened.
-The volume available for attenuation is then represented as the product of the maximum surface of the reservoir lake times the height reached above the spillway crest when the maximum discharge is being spilled.
+The reconstruction of the so-called "attenuated FFC" (AFFC) is pursued by evaluating the attenuation attitude of dams in "unsupervised" conditions, corresponding to assuming initial volume at the maximum allowed level without surface spillways activation, and assuming the gates possibly obstructing the spillway crests as fully opened.

 The reconstruction of the AFFC is obtained with two methods: in the first instance the synthetic index SFA (Syntethic Flood Attenuation, Miotto et al., 2007) is used.
 SFA is obtained through a simplified solution of the continuity equation of the dams and provides a constant attenuation coefficient for all return periods.
 Subsequently, the effect of unsupervised attenuation is determined by numerically solving the continuity equation over the dam on a large number of flood hydrographs, characterized by having peaks that follow the FFC.
 For this second case a clear dependence of the result from the shape of the hydrograph curve is well known.
 For this reasons, some authors used rectangular flood hydrograps (Pianese Rossi, 1986).
 In our case, we considered that the search of typical features of the attenuation should provide elements for a comparative assessment of the extent of the attenuation that can exist on different reservoirs.
-To this end, it was decided to use standard forms of the flood hydrograph entering the reservoir lake, even because a thorough investigation on the relationship between the distribution of the peaks and volumes (De Michele et al., 2005; Kottegoda & Rosso, 1997) cannot be afforded without having available several flood hydrograph measures, and appears out of the scope of a large-area assessment.
+To this end, it was decided to use standard forms of the flood hydrograph entering the reservoir lake.

-Results obtained with the two methods were compared to see if the simpler ones allows to recognize a correct ranking of the attenuation effects.
+Results obtained with the two methods (SFA and numerical solution) were compared to see if the simpler one allows to recognize a correct ranking of the attenuation effects.
 Subsequently, variation of the attenuation coefficient with the return period was connected to some specific features of the dams under study.